kserve/kserve/docs/predict-api/v2/required_api.md

 inference clients and servers will increase their utility and portability by being able to operate seamlessly on platforms that have standardized around this API.
-This protocol is endorsed by NVIDIA TensorRT Inference Server, TensorFlow Serving, and ONNX Runtime Server.
+This protocol is endorsed by NVIDIA Triton Inference Server, TensorFlow Serving, and ONNX Runtime Server.

 For an inference server to be compliant with this protocol the server